GPR143

-G-protein coupled receptor 143 is a protein encoded by the GPR143 gene in humans.

-Ocular albinism type 1 protein is a conserved integral membrane protein with seven transmembrane domains.
-It is expressed in the eye and epidermal melanocytes.
+G-protein coupled receptor 143, also known as Ocular albinism type 1 (OA1) in humans, is a conserved integral membrane protein with seven transmembrane domains and similarities with G protein-coupled receptors (GPCRs) that is expressed in the eye and epidermal melanocytes.
+This protein encoded by the GPR143 gene, whose variants can lead to Ocular albinism type 1.

 The GPR143 gene is regulated by the Microphthalmia-associated transcription factor.

 L-DOPA is an endogenous ligand for OA1.

 Interactions

 GPR143 has been shown to interact with GNAI1.